Under the State Statistical Service Act, companies have to provide certain statistical data to the State.

 Types of statistics

-Under the Act on the State Statistical Service, the Czech Statistical Office and the offices of the ministerial statistical services have a duty to report.
+Under the State Statistical Service Act statistical services are performed by the Czech Statistical Office, the ministries concerned and other central administrative authorities.
 Under this Act, a duty to report may be imposed on economic entities, but not on citizens, to whom a specific law may apply.

-Intrastat is the system for collecting and processing data for statistics on the trade in goods between Member States.
-It also includes the collection of data on movements of goods that are not directly traded between trading partners from the various Member States.
+Intrastat is a system of collecting and processing data for statistics on the trade in goods between Member States, including collection of data on the movement of goods that are a direct subject of trade between trading partners from different Member States.
+Data on movements of goods between the Czech Republic and other Member States are reported to Intrastat.

 In the Czech Republic the duty to report data to Intrastat applies to: